JavaScript is required

 From 1 July 2022, workers receiving workers’ compensation payments from the insurer directly paid to the worker are to be recorded with the worker’s contracted hours and the payment the worker received.

-An employer’s obligation to record workers’ compensation hours and pay to the Authority ends when the worker’s compensation payments end (following receipt of a lump sum payout or the worker returns to work).
+An employer’s obligation to record workers’ compensation hours and pay to the Authority ends when:

 Where a worker receives workers’ compensation payments but has no fixed hours of work, they shall only be credited for the average weekly hours worked in the 52 weeks immediately before the workers’ compensation payment started.

-Where a worker has been employed for less than 12 months, they shall only be credited for the average weekly hours since they commenced work immediately before the workers’ compensation payment started.
+Where a worker has been employed for less than 12 months, they shall only be credited for the average weekly hours since their employment began immediately before the workers’ compensation payment started.

 How to calculate the average hours